The First Survey of Quiet Sun Features Observed in Hard X-Rays With NuSTAR: Emerging Flux Region

 \subsection{Differential Emission Measures}

 In the EFR lightcurves in Figure \ref{fig:efrlightcurves}, at around 20:30 UT (NuSTAR orbit 2, P12 and 13), there is a peak in the Hinode/XRT Be-thin lightcurve that coincides with a minimum in the SDO/AIA 211 Å lightcurve.
 Later, at around 20:45 UT (NuSTAR orbit 2, P18 and 19) there is increased SDO/AIA 211Å emission but decreased Hinode/XRT Be-thin emission.
 As Hinode/XRT is sensitive to higher temperature emission than SDO/AIA 211 Å, this suggests that there is more higher temperature emission present at 20:30 UT than at 20:45 UT.
-In order to confirm this we perform differential emission measure (DEM) analysis.
+In order to confirm this we perform differential emission measure (DEM) analysis using the method outlined in Section \ref{dems}.

-In an effort to understand the multi-thermal nature of this feature, we reconstruct DEMs for the EFR for each orbit, combining data from NuSTAR, Hinode/XRT, and the six SDO/AIA optically thin coronal-temperature channels.
-As with the spectral fitting, we consider NuSTAR P12 and 13, and P18 and 19 for each orbit jointly by averaging both the NuSTAR data values and responses for the two pointings.
-Recovering the DEM involves solving the ill-posed inverse problem $g_i = K_{i,j}DEM(T)$, where $g_i$ [DN s$^{-1}$ px{$^{-1}$}] is the observed flux in each channel, and $K_{i,j}$ is the temperature response for the $i^{th}$ channel and the $j^{th}$ temperature bin.
-The regularized inversion approach of \cite{hannahdem} was used to reconstruct the DEMs for the EFR, using the minimum of the EM loci curves for weighting.